 The housing complex at Rokko, is located outside Kobe in Japan.
-However, the designs for Rokko Housing One were complete in (1983) and for Rokko Housing Two (1993) respectively.
-Furthermore, the structures survive after the Great Hanshin Earthquake of 1995.
+Moreover, the designs for Rokko Housing One were complete in (1983) and for Rokko Housing Two (1993) respectively.
+The building stands on a 60-degree slope of the southern-oriented site on the edge of the Rokko Mountains in Kobe.
+Additionally, the structures survive after the Great Hanshin Earthquake of 1995.

 Japanese Pavilion for Expo 92 was built in Seville Spain in 1992.
 Furthermore, this was Tadao’s first project outside of Japan and the first structure to be built on a material other than reinforced concrete.
-However, when visitors enter the building, they will first notice a bridge-shaped arch which leads to the second floor connecting east and west.
-However, the rooms vary in size and height.
+When visitors enter the building, they will first notice a bridge-shaped arch which leads to the second floor connecting east and west.
+In addition, the rooms vary in size and height.
 Furthermore, the entire structure is built entirely of wood and covered with Teflon.

 9. Meditation Space, UNESCO

-The United Nations Educational Scientific and Cultural Organization was founded at the end of the World War II, with the aim of promoting peace, scientific co-operation and cultural exchange.
+The United Nations Educational Scientific and Cultural Organization was founded at the end of World War II, with the aim of promoting peace, scientific co-operation and cultural exchange.
 However, in 1995 UNESCO celebrated its 50th anniversary.
-Furthermore, to commemorate its milestone anniversary a space was create for meditation at the organization’s headquarters in Paris.
-Furthermore, it is deem a place to contemplate a world without conflict and with lasting peace, regardless of individual differences and beliefs.
-However, it was finance through Japanese private donations.
+Furthermore, to commemorate its milestone anniversary, a space was created for meditation at the organization’s headquarters in Paris.
+Moreover, it is deemed a place to contemplate a world without conflict and with lasting peace, regardless of individual differences and beliefs.
+However, it was financed through Japanese private donations.

 10. Modern Art Museum of Fort Worth

 Modern Art Museum of Fort Worth is located in Fort Worth, Texas, USA.
 Furthermore, it was built in 2002.
-However, The museum was construct with only concrete, steel, aluminum, glass and granite and is reflect in the surrounding pond.
+However, the museum was constructed with only concrete, steel, aluminum, glass, and granite and is reflected in the surrounding pond.
 Furthermore, light plays a key role in the design emphasizing both diffuse and reflect natural light.